prorev/prorev.github.io/_posts/2021-03-09-pytorch6_modules.md

 Check for [the details on convolution](https://dejanbatanjac.github.io/2019/07/15/convolution.html).

+Thanks to the E. Young we have the [convolution-visualizer](https://ezyang.github.io/convolution-visualizer/index.html){:rel="nofollow"} project on GitHub.

+This interactive visualization demonstrates how various convolution parameters affect shapes and data dependencies between the input, weight and output matrices.

+Convolution detects objects invariant to position since it can detects the features irrelevant to object location.
+This works for objects that are not rotated.

+For instance, if you work on MNIST dataset you may notice all the images are centered.

+The [`torch.nn.Conv2d`](https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html) model trained on MNIST will still work on brand new test images where cipher is outside of the center area.
+The model will still predict correct.

+Linear layers won't.
+If you train MNIST on `torch.nn.Linear`, it would detect purly objects (chipres) outside of the center area.
+This is because all MNIST images are centered.

 ### nn.BatchNorm2d()

 Batch normalization is the regularization technique for neural networks presented for the first time in 2015 in [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/abs/1502.03167){:rel="nofollow"}  paper.